Leonid Denysenko: Biography and career

-He holds a Degree in Graphic Art, a Certificate in Education and a Diploma in Fine Arts.
+Denysenko held a degree in graphic art, a certificate in education and a diploma in fine arts.
+He died in Canberra on 12 May 2020, at the age of 93.

 Commonwealth Jubilee Exhibition of New Australian Arts and Crafts

-In 1951 Leonid Denysenko was chosen to be in charge of the New Australian Arts and Crafts Exhibition, which was part of the celebrations for the Jubilee of Australia's Federation.
+In 1951 Denysenko was chosen to be in charge of the New Australian Arts and Crafts Exhibition, which was part of the celebrations for the Jubilee of Australia's Federation.
 Denysenko's pen-and-ink sketches of Australian towns visited during the exhibition's tour were also part of the show.
 This touring exhibition visited capital cities and towns in all the states of Australia, including Queensland and Tasmania.

 Works

-Leonid Denysenko pioneered a new graphic art technique called "literography", which uses letters from words to form detailed pictures.
+Denysenko pioneered a new graphic art technique called "literography", which uses letters from words to form detailed pictures.
 His most famous work is the icon "God is Love", which features an image of Jesus Christ using letters of the word Love written in 79 different languages.

 In December 1955, the Australian Department of Immigration announced a public competition to obtain designs for a suitable stamp about migration.
-Designs also were sought from a further 10 artists and designers including from Leonid Denysenko.
+Designs also were sought from a further 10 artists and designers, including Denysenko.
 About 300 entries were received.

 Despite the great response to the competition and much discussion, a stamp on the theme of migration was never issued.
 Instead, the Department of Immigration used many of the entries in its touring immigration and citizenship promotional displays.
 In 1989 the two entries by Denysenko were featured in an exhibition of these "forgotten works" at the Powerhouse Museum in Sydney.

-Together with his brother Jurij, an architect, Leonid won a competition for the design of the International Monument in Fairfield in Western Sydney, that celebrates migration and the multi-ethnic community in that local government area.
+Together with his brother Jurij, an architect, Denysenko won a competition for the design of the International Monument in Fairfield in Western Sydney, that celebrates migration and the multi-ethnic community in that local government area.

 Denysenko's designed the mosaics adorning the church at the Ukrainian Orthodox Centre in Canberra.

 Exhibitions

-Leonid Denysenko has exhibited in group exhibitions of the Ukrainian Artists Society of Australia in both Australia, and Ukraine, and his work "God is Love" has featured in many exhibitions throughout Australia.
+Denysenko exhibited in group exhibitions of the Ukrainian Artists Society of Australia in both Australia, and Ukraine, and his work "God is Love" has featured in many exhibitions throughout Australia.